ibm-cloud-docs/Registry/getting-started.md

 {: help}
 {: support}

 To tag the image, replace `SOURCE_IMAGE` with the repository and `TAG` with the tag of your local image that you pulled earlier.
 Replace `REGION` with the name of your [region](/docs/Registry?topic=Registry-registry_overview#registry_regions).
 Replace `MY_NAMESPACE` with the namespace that you created in [Set up a namespace](#gs_registry_namespace_add).
-Define the repository and tag of the image that you want to use in your namespace by replacing `NEW_IMAGE_REPO` and `NEW_TAG`.
+Define the repository and tag of the image that you want to use in your namespace by replacing `NEW_IMAGE_REPO` with the name of your image repository and `NEW_TAG` with the tag.
 For example, depending on the tool that you are using, run one of the following commands.

 To find the name of your region, run the [`ibmcloud cr region`](/docs/Registry?topic=Registry-containerregcli#bx_cr_region) command.
 {: tip}